 To understand this better, think of the genetic code for a protein as a sentence.
 Cells have to read the genetic “sentence” in units of three “letters” each.

-In August 2011, AVI BioPharma, with supplemental support from MDA, began testing its exon-skipping drug eteplirsen in boys with DMD still able to walk at Nationwide Children's Hospital in Columbus, Ohio.
-The pharmaceutical company GlaxoSmithKline began testing its exon-skipping drug GSK2402968 in nonwalking boys with DMD at the same hospital in 2010.
+In August 2011, Sarepta Therapeutics (then known as AVI BioPharma), with supplemental support from MDA, began testing its exon 51-skipping drug eteplirsen in boys with DMD still able to walk at Nationwide Children's Hospital in Columbus, Ohio.
+Having completed clinical testing, eteplirsen is currently being evaluated by the FDA for approval.
+In 2010, the pharmaceutical company GlaxoSmithKline began testing its exon-51 skipping drug GSK2402968 in nonambulatory boys with DMD at the same hospital.
+GSK2402968, purchased by BioMarin Pharmaceutical Inc., and now called drisapersen, has since completed clinical testing.
+BioMarin has also applied to the FDA in 2015 for approval of drisapersen.
+Both eteplirsen and drisapersen target exon 51, and may therefore benefit up to 13 percent of people with DMD.

 Back to top